cleumirsouza/social-base/README.md

 # SbApp

-This project was created to get profile and public repos from GitHub.
+This project was created to get profile and repositories from an especific user and public repositories from  GitHub.

+This application has tow pages:

+Home - Get profile from cleumirsouza and repositories.
+Filter - This page have an input to search all public repositories filterred by string.

+The application was published at [Social Base - Test](https://cleumirsouza.github.io/social-base/).

 ## Setup

-requided: Git and NPM.
+Requided: Git and NPM.

-step1: Clone the project [ git clone url ]
+step1: Clone the project

-step2: npm i
+    Run `git git@github.com:cleumirsouza/social-base.git`

+step2: Install dependences from project, you can use npm or yarn
+    Run `npm install`

 ## Development server

-Run `npm start` for a dev server.
+For a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+    Run `npm start`

 ## Build

-Run `ng build` to build the project.
+To build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+    Run `ng build`

+## Build and publish
+To build the project and publish in the GitHub Pages.
+    Run `npm run deploy`

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+To execute the unit tests via [Karma](https://karma-runner.github.io).
+Test made only to check app, route, service and header component

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+    Run `ng test`

 -- setup